eastbanctechru/right-angled/README.md

 - As a consequence of the above point, `right-angled` contains minimum of directives and components.
 It means that you will have to implement some of the components by yourself (`right-angled` provides several useful services which you can inject and use to implement your components easily).
 Nevertheless, we are sure that creating a new component will give you more pleasure, than learning dozens of options and trying to style an alien one with the markup that cannot be modified.
-- The only dependency of `right-angled`, except <a target="_blank" href="https://angular.io">angular</a>, is the <a target="_blank" href="https://github.com/eastbanctechru/e2e4">e2e4</a> library created by us.
+- The only dependency of `right-angled`, except [angular](https://angular.io), is the [e2e4](https://github.com/eastbanctechru/e2e4) library created by us.
 This library implements the functionality for the lists in abstract manner with no dependencies at all.

 ## How to build the project